 But wait, that might not be the only answer!
 According to Encyclopedia.com, Tom Ryan, one of CVS’s past CEOs, interpreted the three letters differently.
 Ryan, who was CEO from 1998 until 2011, pledged that he was running the company according to three “benchmarks”—Convenience, Value, and Service.
 He claimed that this, too, could be a possible interpretation of the acronym.
 Learn the meaning of another well-known company’s little-known acronym: H&M.

 So, interestingly, the acronym has evolved, just like the CVS brand itself.
 Basically, it’s a Consumer Value Store that prides itself on Convenience, Value, and Service—but we don’t think CVSCVS has quite the same ring to it.
-Here are 11 words that don’t mean what you think they do.
+Don’t miss these 17 other company names that have secret meanings.